Alternative Dispute Resolution in Construction

 Mr. Smith earned both his Bachelor of Arts and his law degree from the University of Louisville.
 He graduated from law school in 1974.
 He is a frequent lecturer and instructor in all areas of construction project management, federal acquisition and construction claims administration.

 Mr. Smith is a member of the Federal, Kentucky, and Louisville Bar Associations, the ABA Forum on The Construction Industry, and a founding member of the Kentucky Bar Association Construction Practice Section.
+In addition, Mr. Smith is a court appointed arbitrator/mediator by the Administrative Office of the Courts, which includes Jefferson, Fayette, Franklin, Shelby, Anderson, Henry, Breckinridge, Hardin, and Oldham County.

 For the last 15 years, Mr. Smith had devoted a considerable amount of time to his charity, Jarrett’s Joy Cart.
 The Joy Cart serves the kids struggling with cancer at Norton Children’s Hospital.
 Founded in 2002 with his friends, Mike and Margaret Wagner, the Joy Cart takes toys, games, gift cards, music and crafts to the kids at the hospital.
 The group also provides meals to the kids and families as well as for the nursing staff on 7 West once a month.